Here we list all the most frequently asked questions from travellers about Capri.

 Planning a wedding on Capri, Italy

-- If you are staying on Capri, there are a number of nearby destinations close enough to explore in a day.
+If you are staying on Capri, there are a number of nearby destinations close enough to explore in a day.
 Take the morning ferry to Naples, with its vibrant culture and excellent archaeological museum, and Pozzuoli, Agnano, and la Solfatara.
 Visit the other islands in the Gulf of Naples, including wild Procida, Ischia with its historic thermal baths, Vesuvius, and the archaeological sites of Pompeii and Herculaneum.
 Or sail to Sorrento and take the bus down the twisting coastal road along the Amalfi Coast, or take the ferry from Capri directly to Positano and Amalfi.
 A fun and unforgettable day exploring the area around Capri is aboard a boat with skipper, who can show you the most undiscovered corners of the coast and the most beautiful towns and villages.
+Read our article Beyond the Island of Capri to get more information.